 Introduction

 Global populations of many invertebrates are in decline (Collen et al. 2012); lepidopterans, for instance, have declined by 40% over the past 40 years (Dirzo et al. 2014).
 The eastern migratory population of monarch butterflies (Danaus plexippus plexippus), a species which breeds in the U.S. and Canada but migrates to central Mexico to overwinter, decreased by 84% between the winters of 1996–1997 and 2014–2015 (Semmens et al. 2016).
 The extent of the area occupied by this species as it overwinters in the high-elevation Oyamel fir (Abies religiosa) forests of central Mexico is used as a proxy for population size; the population was at its lowest level (0.67 ha) ever recorded in winter 2013–2014 (WWF 2016).
 Partly in response to this decline and small population size, on 20 June 2014, the Obama administration issued a presidential memorandum calling for the restoration of pollinator and monarch habitat with the planting of milkweed (Asclepias spp.) and nectar plants (Pollinator Health Task Force 2015).
 In August 2014, a coalition of nongovernmental organizations and citizens petitioned the U.S. Fish and Wildlife Service (USFWS) to list the monarch butterfly as a threatened species (Center for Biological Diversity et al. 2014), and in December 2014 the USFWS initiated a review of the status of the species (Federal Register 2014) with a listing decision to be rendered by June 2019 (Center for Food Safety et al. v.
 S.M.R.
 Jewell, 2016, No. 1:16-cv-01008-EGS).
-While the petition is under consideration, the USFWS announced a short-term goal of restoring by 2020 sufficient habitat in the U.S. to support a monarch population of 6 ha in overwintering habitat in Mexico (Pollinator Health Task Force 2015).
+While the petition is under consideration, the USFWS announced a short-term goal of restoring by 2020 sufficient habitat in the U.S. to support a monarch population of 6-ha in overwintering habitat in Mexico (Pollinator Health Task Force 2015).
 This 6-ha indicator was adopted by Canada and Mexico as a trinational goal for this species (Trudeau et al. 2016).

-Asclepias species are the sole host plant for monarchs but common milkweed (A. syriaca) is the species used by >90% of monarchs in the summer breeding range within eastern North America (Malcolm et al. 1993).
-Pleasants and Oberhauser (2013) and Pleasants (2015, 2016) proposed a strong relationship between the amount of milkweed in the Midwestern U.S. and forest area occupied by overwintering monarchs in Mexico; thus, it is not surprising that recent demographic analyses have indicated reintroducing milkweed into landscapes in the Midwestern U.S., relative to other areas of the northern breeding range, would be most important for recovery of the population (Oberhauser et al., 2016; Flockhart et al. 2015).
+Asclepias species (and a few closely-related genera) are the sole host plants for monarchs but common milkweed (A. syriaca) is the species used by >90% of monarchs in the summer breeding range within eastern North America (Malcolm et al. 1993).
+Pleasants and Oberhauser (2013) and Pleasants (2015, 2016) documented a strong relationship between the amount of milkweed in the Midwestern U.S. and forest area occupied by overwintering monarchs in Mexico; thus, it is not surprising that recent demographic analyses have indicated that reintroducing milkweed into landscapes in the Midwestern U.S., relative to other areas of the northern breeding range, would be most important for recovery of the population (Oberhauser et al., 2016; Flockhart et al. 2015).
 Less clear, however, is the identity of Midwestern habitats that should be restored with milkweed.
-A number of different land-use types have been proposed for monarch habitat restoration, including governmentally protected grasslands, rights-of-way along roadsides, powerline and rail lines, areas in and adjacent to agricultural fields and, given the widespread enthusiasm across the country for planting milkweed and nectar plants in cities and towns, areas in schoolyards, backyards, and parks (National Pollinator Garden Network 2015, EPIC 2016, ERC 2016, NWF 2016, Pleasants 2016).
+A number of different land-use types have been proposed for monarch habitat restoration, including governmentally protected grasslands, rights-of-way along roadsides, powerlines and rail lines, areas in and adjacent to agricultural fields and, given the widespread enthusiasm across the country for planting milkweed and nectar plants in cities and towns, areas in schoolyards, backyards, and parks (National Pollinator Garden Network 2015, EPIC 2016, ERC 2016, NWF 2016, Pleasants 2016).